toaderflorin/florintoader/_posts/2017-08-10-qm-introduction.markdown

 ![image-title-here](/images/uncertainty.svg){:class="img-responsive"}

 Here's how you can interpret this: if you want to know the position of a particle, you need to shine light on it.
 And the more precisely you want to measure the position, the higher frequency photons you need to use, because these have a higher resolving power.
 But the higher the frequency, the higher the energy of the photon and the higher the momentum of the particle imparted on the particle.
-In fact if you whant to know the postion of the particle with arbirtrary precision, you need to use photons so high in energy that they are going to bump the particle so hard that in the next moment it can be anywhere else in the universe!
+In fact if you want to know the position of the particle with arbitrary precision, you need to use photons so high in energy that they are going to bump the particle so hard that in the next moment it can be anywhere else in the universe!
 Of course, there's a bit more to this, but I am trying to keep things simple.

 Now if you're like me, you're wondering how can a particle be in two places at the same time and interact with itself or how can a *wave of probability* interact with the edges of the slits which are material in nature etc. Stay tuned...